rotolonico/FirebaseWebGL/README.md

 # FirebaseWebGL
-A Unity package that makes use of the Firebase Javascript SDK to make use of the basic Realtime Database functions on WebGL builds
+A Unity package that makes use of the Firebase Javascript SDK to implement the basic Realtime Database functions on WebGL builds

 ## Installation
 - Copy the FirebaseWebGL folder into your Unity project assets folder.